wieslawsoltes/Core2D/README.md

 ## About

 Core2D is a multi-platform application for making data driven 2D diagrams.
+The application has built-in wyswig vector graphics editor where you can bind data to shapes, share data across multiple documents, edit documents using layers.
+It also supports exporting documents to many popular file formats like pdf, bitmaps and dxf.
+You can automate drawing and processing by using C# scripting.

 ## Supported Platforms